 my turn now

 What's special about meI came into the centre with my two children.
 I am a quiet girl who would love a home where I can be treated like a princess.
 I will need someone extra special with a big heart, who is willing to give me space, time and patience to come out of my shell in my own time.
+I really love my food, so it might help you to win me over.
 I was a fantastic mum, but now, I think, it is time for me.

 1. Can you care for a companion animal for their whole life?